2sjha/mini-p2p-file-sharing/README.md

   - At least one peer is connected, so one peer-message-listening thread.
 This thread is responsible for messaging between peers.
   - Main thread which has user prompts, and initiates the search.
 - This P2P file system has been tested successfully with 15 peers connected with many types of overlay P2P network graphs.

-## Note for UTDallas students

-This was Project 2 for UTD's CS6378 course.
-Please don't use this code as is, because it may be flagged for plagiarism.
-UTD CS dept. takes plagiarism very seriously.
-Please refer to [UTD's Academic Dishonesty](https://conduct.utdallas.edu/dishonesty) page for more info.

 ## Project 1